inmanta/web-console/docs/design/domain.md

 - Logs
 - Config
 - Diagnostics

-Each entity has a Redux state slice.
+- ...

-This is where its data is stored.
+Each entity has a Redux state slice where it is stored.

 Each entity has either a Query, a Command or both.